web3/web3.js/README.md

 npm run build # runs rollup
 npm run test # runs all tests
-npm run clean # removes all the node_modules folders in all modules npm run dev # runs rollup with a watcher
+npm run clean # removes all the node_modules folders in all modules

 ```